 Electronic filing requirement for large organizations.
 For tax years ending on or after December 31, 2006, only organizations that file 250 returns during the calendar year and that have total assets of $10 million or more are required to file Form 990 electronically.
 For more information, go to e-file for Charities and Non-Profits.

 Prohibited tax shelter transactions.
-New excise taxes are imposed under section 4965 on certain tax-exempt organizations entering into prohibited tax shelter transactions.
-IRS Issues Final Regulations Regarding Excise Taxes on Prohibited Tax Shelter Transactions and Related Disclosure Requirement.
+Excise taxes are imposed under section 4965 on certain tax-exempt organizations entering into prohibited tax shelter transactions.
+See the Regulations in T.D.
+9492, Excise Taxes on Prohibited Tax Shelter Transactions and Related Disclosure Requirements, 2010-33 I.R.B.
+242. See IRS Issues Final Regulations Regarding Excise Taxes on Prohibited Tax Shelter Transactions and Related Disclosure Requirement.

 This publication discusses the rules and procedures for organizations that seek recognition of exemption from federal income tax under section 501(a) of the Internal Revenue Code (the Code).
 It explains the procedures you must follow to obtain an appropriate ruling or determination letter recognizing your organization's exemption, as well as certain other information that applies generally to all exempt organizations.
 To qualify for exemption under the Code, your organization must be organized for one or more of the purposes specifically designated in the Code.
 Organizations that are exempt under section 501(a) include those organizations described in section 501(c).
 Section 501(c) organizations are covered in this publication.